captnTardigrade/MIPS-simulator/Readme.md

-# Phase 2
+# Phase 3

-# To-do
-- [ ] Make path easily changable
 # Known issues

-1. `getData` in reading_asm.py cannot store unnamed variables
-2. Support for comments is not added yet
+1. Support for comments is not added yet
+2. The current project works only for data type of integers
+3. LRU works as a standalone method.
+But when it is integrated with the previous modules, some interdependency is causing errors.

 # Team 101010